isaac-yoon/LOGOS-word/README.md

 <h4>(in Jungian psychology) the principle of reason and judgment, associated with the animus.

 ## Acknowledgements </br>
-coach Sammi & Anne-Marie for giving me encouragement</br>
+Sammi & Anne-Marie for giving me encouragement</br>
 ## Credits </br>
 [Isaiah Yoon](https://github.com/isaiahyoon) for productive pair-boarding sessions and tips</br>